hande-qmc/hande/documentation/users_guide/hubbard.rst

     available for the momentum formulation of the Hubbard model.
 The symmetry can be selected by specifying a reference determinant.

+    For the real space formulation of the Hubbard model and the Heisenberg model, the exact size of the space (at least to the first 8 significant figures) is found by simple combinatorics.

 Calculation options: symmetry options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^